glowkeeper/P3D/docs/labs/week1Session12024.md

-# Lab - Week 1, Session 1 - Installing Unity and Integrating with GitHub
+# Week 1, Session 1 - Installing Unity and Integrating with GitHub

-This lab's primary aim is to set up your environment so you can complete the rest of the Programming for 3D (P3D)module.
+This lab aims to get your environment set up so you can complete the rest of the Programming for 3D (P3D) module.

 ## GitHub and Version Control